mobitar/ruby-server-wiki/Deploying-a-private-Standard-File-server-with-Amazon-EC2-and-Nginx.md

 ![neeto-account-menu](http://imgur.com/Pre6ffL.png)

-Then, register for a new account, and begin using your private new secure Standard Notes server!
+Then, register for a new account, and begin using your private new secure Standard File server!